joleys/niko-home-control-II/README.md

 ### NHC All Off Action

-This action is exposed as a button.
+This action is exposed as a switch.

 #### Entities